-As a result of legislation in force in the United Kingdom to prevent money laundering, persons conducting investment business are responsible for compliance with money laundering regulations.
-In order to implement these procedures, in certain circumstances investors may be asked to provide proof of identity when buying or selling Shares.
-Until satisfactory proof of identity is provided, the ACD reserves the right to refuse to sell Shares or pay the proceeds of a redemption of Shares or pay income on Shares to the investor.
+As a result of legislation in force in the United Kingdom to prevent money laundering, terrorist financing and proliferation financing, persons conducting investment business are responsible for compliance with anti-money laundering and counter-terrorist financing and proliferation financing regulations.
+In order to abide by these regulations, in certain circumstances investors may be asked to provide information and/or documentation (e.g. proof of identity, source of funds) when buying or selling Shares.
+Until this information and/or documentation is satisfactorily provided, the ACD reserves the right to refuse to sell Shares or pay the proceeds of a redemption of Shares or pay income on Shares to the investor.